 Cool down with an overhead stretch, reverse lunge and forward fold.

 20-Minute MetCon: HIIT Workout

 Metabolic conditioning is designed to maximize your caloric burn, so you should expect this workout to feel challenging.
-You’ll go through five exercises that focus on full-body, multi-joint movements.
+You’ll go through five moves that focus on full-body exercises.
 Try to do as many reps as possible during each 45-second interval, then rest for 15 seconds before repeating.

 Squats: For extra assistance, use a chair for added support.
 Remember to keep your feet under your hips and your bodyweight in your heels, says Justin.

 Butt kicks: Jog or walk in place, kicking your right heel up to touch your bottom.
 Repeat with the left leg.